Article 201. Immoral Doctrines, Obscene Publications and Exhibitions, And Indecent Shows

 4. those w/c tend to abet the traffic and the use of prohibited drugs; and

-5. those that are contrary to law, public order, morals, good customs,
+5. those that are contrary to law, public order, morals, good customs, established policies, lawful orders, decrees, and edicts.

 NOTES:

-Morals imply conformity to generally accepted standards of goodness or
+Morals imply conformity to generally accepted standards of goodness or rightness in conduct or character.

 Mere nudity in paintings and pictures is not obscene.

-Pictures w/ a slight degree of obscenity having no artistic value and
+Pictures with a slight degree of obscenity having no artistic value and being intended for commercial purposes fall within this article.
+Publicity is an essential element.

-MORALS - imply conformity with the generally accepted standards of
+MORALS - imply conformity with the generally accepted standards of goodness or rightness in conduct or character, sometimes, specifically, to sexual conduct.

 THE TEST OF OBSCENITY:

 - The test is objective.
-It is more on the effect upon the viewer and
+It is more on the effect upon the viewer and not alone on the conduct of the performer.

-- If the material has the tendency to deprave and corrupt the mind of
+- If the material has the tendency to deprave and corrupt the mind of the viewer, then the same is obscene, and where such obscenity is made publicly, criminal liability arises.

-- As long as the pornographic matter or exhibition is made privately,
+- As long as the pornographic matter or exhibition is made privately, there is no crime committed under the Revised Penal Code because what is protected is the morality of the public in general.

 People v Kottinger (1923)